 Nike is an excellent example of how working with popular sports influencers can strengthen your brand and raise more awareness.
 And you don’t even need their type of budget to see the results.

 Think about working with smaller influencers with an engaged, tight-knit community.
-That way, you can laser-focus your campaigns to the audience that matters most to you.
+You can laser-focus your campaigns on the audience that matters most to you.